mebeim/aoc/2020/README.md

 Sweet.
 Now we just need to filter out invalid tickets and only work with valid ones.
 Perfect use case for the [`filter()`][py-builtin-filter] buil-in.
-Then, for each of the valid ticket, for all fields we want to check if any of the ticket values violate the field validity requirements.
-If it does, we'll remove the index of that value as a possible index for the field.
+Then, for each valid ticket, for each field we want to check if any of the ticket values violate that particular field's validity requirements.
+If so, we'll remove the index of that value as a possible index for the field.

 We can iterate over `ranges` and `possible` pairwise using [`zip()`][py-builtin-zip], and use [`enumerate()`][py-builtin-enumerate] to scan